 - Water fountains or dispensers are poorly maintained.

-Providing refrigerated water stations (also known as hydration stations or water jets) that dispense cold, fresh, and often filtered water that can quickly fill a cup or a reusable water bottle.
+Provide refrigerated water stations (also known as hydration stations or water jets) that dispense cold, fresh, and often filtered water that can quickly fill a cup or a reusable water bottle.
 These stations are typically located in the cafeteria, near school entrances, or on playgrounds, where students are most likely to be thirsty and seek water.
-If such stations are beyond the district’s current means, consider including these improvements in the school’s long term school modernization plans as a worthwhile investment.
+If such stations are beyond the district’s current means, consider including these improvements in the school’s long-term school modernization plans.

 Another alternative to installing a water station is placing large containers of chilled tap water in the cafeteria during meal times.
 Some schools fill large dispensers with fresh drinking water and place them in the walk-in refrigerator overnight.
 At lunch time, they move the water dispensers into the food service area.
 This encourages increased water consumption by all students, not just those who participate in the meal program.